oppia/oppia-web-developer-docs/WebdriverIO.md

 * [ ] All element selectors, e.g. `$('.webdriverio-test-my-element')`, need to be at the top of the file.
 There are a few exceptions:
     * Keeping selectors with the code that uses them is okay in some utility files where the utilities do not generally share selectors.
     * When you are chaining selectors, only the root selector (first in the chain) needs to be at the top of the file.
-* [ ] Any time you create something in Oppia that needs a globally unique name to be identified by the tests (e.g. explorations, topics, skills, and users), make sure to follow the naming guidance in the [Independence](https://github.com/oppia/oppia/wiki/WebdriverIO#independence) section above.
+* [ ] Any time you create something in Oppia that needs a globally unique name to be identified by the tests (e.g. explorations, topics, skills, and users), make sure to follow the naming guidance in the [Independence](#independence) section above.
 * [ ] Each `it` block in the test must be able to be run independently of the others.
 Imagine running any number of your `it` blocks in any order.
 Regardless of which you choose and in what order you run them, they should work correctly.
-* [ ] Before you interact with _any_ element on the page, you must wait for it to be present, visible, or clickable (depending on how you interact with it) using the [`waitFor`](https://github.com/oppia/oppia/blob/develop/core/tests/webdriverio_utils/waitFor.js) functions.
-The [`actions`](https://github.com/oppia/oppia/blob/develop/core/tests/webdriverio_utils/action.js) functions handle this for you.
+* [ ] Before you interact with _any_ element on the page, you must wait for it to be present, visible, or clickable (depending on how you interact with it) using the [`waitFor`] functions.
+The [`actions`] functions handle this for you.
 * [ ] If you repeat some code a lot, make it a function!
 This also makes it a lot easier to review your code.
 * [ ] If you make a generally useful function, add it to the relevant utilities file so that other people can benefit from it too.
 * [ ] You will need to provide screenshots showing that the tests aren't flaky after your changes.
-The requirements are detailed above in the [Temporary Flakiness Mitigation Measures](https://github.com/oppia/oppia/wiki/WebdriverIOs#temporary-flakiness-mitigation-measures) section.
 * [ ] Variables should be named as nouns, and functions should be named as verbs.
 In particular, make sure your page element variable names are nouns.
 For example, use `itemSelectButton` instead of `itemSelect`.
 * [ ] All HTML classes you reference in root selectors in the tests should begin with `webdriverio-test-`.
 If you can't change the classes on an element you need to select, find a parent element you can change and then chain the selectors like this: `$('.webdriverio-test-parent-element').$('.class-of-element-you-cannot-change')` or like this: `$('.webdriverio-test-parent-element .class-of-element-you-cannot-change')`.